-Julie has over 20 years of experience in both public and private higher education.
-She has held positions at the nation's top research universities including Stanford, Yale, Columbia, Harvard and most recently UT-Austin.
-She received her doctorate in Higher and Postsecondary Education from Teachers College, Columbia University where she studied with Professors Anna Neumann, Aaron Pallas, and David Hansen.
-She received the Dissertation of the Year Award from the American Educational Research Association, Higher and Postsecondary Division: Venturing Toward Better Teaching: STEM Professors' Efforts to Improve their Introductory Undergraduate Pedagogy at Major Research Universities.Speaking Experience
+Julie completed a four-year postdoctoral fellowship at Harvard University, under Professor Eric Mazur, where her research and scholarship focused on pedagogical and learning innovation in STEM education.
+Julie received her doctorate in Higher and Postsecondary Education from Teachers College, Columbia University where she studied with Professors Anna Neumann, Aaron Pallas, and David Hansen.
+She won the Dissertation of the Year Award from the American Educational Research Association, Higher and Postsecondary Division: Venturing Toward Better Teaching: STEM Professors' Efforts to Improve their Introductory Undergraduate Pedagogy at Major Research Universities.Speaking Experience